 the whole is made of parts, each of which in a whole.
 You start with the part you

 The co-rising and interconnectedness of the multiverse, safety net of community, labyrinth of communication and performance, and the curses and blessings of social media.
 The wilderness of the archive, decolonized mind, hive mind, wild mind, grids and mappings.
 Print Shop, recording studio, meditation, and collaboration.

 The Summer Writing Program is a three-week-long convocation of students, poets, fiction writers, scholars, translators, performance artists, activists, Buddhist teachers, musicians, printers, editors, and others working in small press publishing.
 Programming includes workshops, lectures, panels, readings, special events, and more.

 In dialogue with renowned practitioners, students engage in the composition of poetry, prose fiction, cross-genre possibilities, inter-arts, translation, and writing for performance.
 Participants work in daily contact with some of the most accomplished and notoriously provocative writers of our time, meeting individually and in small groups, so that both beginning and experienced writers find equal challenge in the program.

-All four weeks (or any combination of weeks) are open to any interested participant for noncredit.
+All three weeks (or any combination of weeks) are open to any interested participant for noncredit.
 Students from other institutions or degree programs may also elect to attend for undergraduate or graduate credit.

 Artistic Director and Curator: Anne Waldman